Didstopia/rust-server/README.md

-RUST_START_MODE (DEFAULT: "0" - Determines if the server should update and then start (0), only update (1) or only start (2)) RUST_OXIDE_ENABLED (DEFAULT: "0" - Set to 1 to automatically install the latest version of Oxide) RUST_OXIDE_UPDATE_ON_BOOT (DEFAULT: "1" - Set to 0 to disable automatic update of Oxide on boot) RUST_RCON_SECURE_WEBSOCKET (DEFAULT: "0" - Set to 1 to enable secure websocket connections to the RCON web interface) RUST_HEARTBEAT (DEFAULT: "0" - Set to 1 to enable the heartbeat service which will forcibly quit the server if it becomes unresponsive to queries)
+RUST_START_MODE (DEFAULT: "0" - Determines if the server should update and then start (0), only update (1) or only start (2)) RUST_OXIDE_ENABLED (DEFAULT: "0" - Set to 1 to automatically install the latest version of Oxide) RUST_OXIDE_UPDATE_ON_BOOT (DEFAULT: "1" - Set to 0 to disable automatic update of Oxide on boot) RUST_CARBON_ENABLED (DEFAULT: "0" - Set to 1 to automatically install the latest version of Carbon) RUST_CARBON_UPDATE_ON_BOOT (DEFAULT: "0" - Set to 1 to automatically update Carbon on boot) RUST_CARBON_BRANCH (DEFAULT: "" - Set's the Branch of Carbon to install, Values: preview, edge, stable) RUST_RCON_SECURE_WEBSOCKET (DEFAULT: "0" - Set to 1 to enable secure websocket connections to the RCON web interface) RUST_HEARTBEAT (DEFAULT: "0" - Set to 1 to enable the heartbeat service which will forcibly quit the server if it becomes unresponsive to queries)
 ```

+# Oxide vs Carbon

+There are currently 3 systems for Modding Rust.
+Oxide, is the oldest, and most stable release of the Modding System, and most plugins are written for Oxide.
+However, Oxide is not updated as rapidly, or frequently, and can sometimes have a lag before a release matches with Rust server.

+Carbon on the other hand, is the new kid on the block, it's more newer, more frequently updated, and utilizes a Hook on Demand setup, where only the hooks that plugins subscribe to / override in their code, will actually be connected, instead of all of them.
+Most plugins written for Oxide will work with Carbon, but it is not currently 100 percent backwards compatible.
+And Extensions (Pre-compiled Assemblies) that specifically target Oxide, need to be re-compiled to work with Carbon, and may have issues if certain API functionality that is available in Oxide, is not available in Carbon.

+It is recommended that you only choose 1 of these systems for your server, and the docker will fail to run, if you enable both.

 # Logging and rotating logs